 Day 3 » Lake Saimaa

-After a hearty breakfast you’ll set off on your guided ice skating tour.
+After a hearty breakfast you might want to set off on an optional ice skating tour, led by an expert guide.
 As you hurtle (hopefully) past striking Lakeland scenery, you’ll learn new techniques that really make the most of your time on the ice.
 A light lunch is included along the way before returning to your hotel’s spa and the aforementioned delights of Sauna World.

 Day 4 » Kuopio